 - IoT solutions have the potential to generate $4-11 trillion in economic value by 2025.

-- 83% of organizations that have introduced IoT technology have improved their efficiency by doing so.
+- 83% of organizations have improved their efficiency by introducing IoT technology.

 Since the beginnings of this industry, the Internet of Things market has been on an exciting journey.
-The industry reached $100 billion in market revenue in 2017, and if it follows forecasts, that figure will grow to around $1.6 trillion by 2025.
+The sector reached $100 billion in market revenue in 2017, and if it follows forecasts, that figure should grow to around $1.6 trillion by 2025.

 The most-notable changes in this dynamic industry will emerge around new software that allows for IoT connection between devices.